Project Sunrise: Enhancing livelihoods while strengthening our supply chain

 The collaboration, Project Sunrise, studied pilot projects producing dehydrated vegetables, tea, tomatoes and black soy beans in such countries as Tanzania, Kenya, Azerbaijan, India and Indonesia.

 As well as benefiting the smallholders who took part, Sunrise has resulted in new guidelines for our supply chain, designed to ensure that investments in improving smallholder yields bear fruit for everyone concerned.
 The new guide is now part of our procurement process.

 We caught up with Jan Kees Vis, Global Director, Sustainable Sourcing Development, to find out more.

-What has Project Sunrise achieved in the last four years, and what are the benefits for our supply chain?
+What has Project Sunrise achieved in the last four years?

 Project Sunrise has taught us very valuable lessons about the ways in which our relationships with smallholders can be improved to their benefit, and to ours.
 By developing a way of working in partnership with an NGO, we’ve been able to increase smallholder yields and improve their livelihoods while strengthening our supply chain.

 In the past, our programmes with smallholders were usually run by the local operating company.
 Many of these have been hugely successful, but we’ve never before had a central framework and a central point of contact within Unilever.
 Now, as a result of Sunrise, we have the new guide and great experience to draw on.
 It should help us unlock the massive potential that exists among smallholders, whether they are already in our value chain or yet to join.